zooniverse/front-end-monorepo/packages/app-content-pages/README.md

 Next.js [treats the build and serve tasks as separate steps](https://github.com/zeit/next.js/#production-deployment) when running in production.

 The production server is started on port 3000 by default.
-It will use HTTPS if you've installed a certificate (`server.cert`) and private key (`server.key`) for local development.

 ### Tests